|Home Wiki Studies Forum Groups Blog Video Images News|

 Are you having a bad trip right now?
 Click Here for advice.

-crisis (often called a bad trip) is a psychedelic experience which is perceived to be negative.
+A psychedelic crisis (often called a bad trip) is a psychedelic experience which is perceived to be negative.

 A psychedelic crisis (often called a bad trip) is a psychedelic experience which is perceived to be negative.
 Typically it involves the onset of negative emotions such as anxiety, fear, paranoia, revulsion, despair and anger.
 These emotions are often accompanied by a negatively altered perception of the world and the self, also often amplified and animated by the hallucinatory effects of psychedelics.